TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Creates texture with specified text.
 ⚡ Texture gets loaded instantly.
 Border extends texture by it's value of pixels in all 4 directions.
+For more information on the font argument syntax, see [CSS Specification](https://drafts.csswg.org/css-fonts/#font-prop).

 ---
 ```scratch